Musmula/qr/readme.md

 A functional dynamic QR Code generator.
 This project is more of a proof of concept rather than a finished product.
-The next version is being build at [this](https://github.com/oliver-dvorski/qr-dynamics) repo
+The next version is being build in [this](https://github.com/oliver-dvorski/qr-dynamics) repo